 - By Barry Cohen

 - Warning!
-GuruFocus has detected 5 Warning Signs with ITCI.
+GuruFocus has detected 5 Warning Signs with PTI.
 Click here to check it out.

-Disclosure: The author holds no position in any of the companies mentioned in this article.
+Disclosure: The author holds a position in Pfizer.

 Read more here:

 - Profitable GoodRx Hopes to Raise $100 Million in IPO

 - Nestle Shells Out $2 Billion for Peanut Allergy Med